Real Life Digital

 A great BASE for business

-A thriving enterprise hub has been officially launched as part of the £50 million regeneration of a former army garrison in East Hampshire […]
+A thriving enterprise hub has been officially launched as part of the £50 million regeneration of a former army garrison in East Hampshire.
+BASE Bordon Innovation Centre at Broxhead House, Bordon, brings together innovators, entrepreneurs and collaborators in a managed workspace setting.
+Already home to twelve businesses, the former officers’ […]